SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/08-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-A gardener is selling some products on the farmers market.
-We need to help him with the calculations.
+A gardener is selling some products at the farmers market.
+We have to help him with the calculations.

 He sells vegetables for **N dollars** per kilogram and fruits for **M dollars** per kilogram.